 Note: The source code for WeKan might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

-Over the past twelve months, 62 developers contributed new code to Wekan.
+Over the past twelve months, 31 developers contributed new code to WeKan.
 This is one of the largest open-source teams in the world, and is in the top 2% of all project teams on Open Hub.

-Over the last twelve months, Wekan has seen a substantial decrease in development activity.
+Over the last twelve months, WeKan has seen a substantial decrease in development activity.
 This could mean many things.
-It may be a sign that interest in this project is waning, or it may indicate a maturing code base that requires fewer fixes and changes.
+It may be a warning sign that interest in this project is waning, or it may indicate a maturing code base that requires fewer fixes and changes.
 It is also possible that development on this project has moved to a new source control repository somewhere else.

 Open Hub makes this determination by comparing the total number of commits made by all developers during the most recent twelve months with the same figure for the prior twelve months.
 The number of developers and total lines of code are not considered.